tuopouk/pacmanimation/README.md

 # pacmanimation

-This Pac Man animated with a Plotly pie chart
+This Pac Man animated with a Plotly pie chart.

 Check the app here:
 https://pacmanimation.herokuapp.com/